Edzelf/Esp-radio/README.md

 Internet radio based on Esp8266 and VS1053.
 Will compile in Arduino IDE.

 Features:
--	Can connect to thousands of Internet radio stations that broadcast MP3 audio streams.
+-	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.
 -	Uses a minimal number of components; no Arduino required.
 -	Handles bitrates up to 320 kbps.
 -	Has a preset list of maximal 63 favorite radio stations in EEPROM.